kevcodez/kevcodez-blog/docs/posts/2020-10-04-inside-agile-product-development-series/README.md

 Let's take risk prevention as an example.
 One member of the business team is responsible for risk prevention.
 That means, handling any daily operations that relate to that topic, monitoring key performance indicators and working with the development team to try and improve the area.
-As we are a rather small development team, we can't just implement any idea.
-We need to carefully examine the idea and prioritize.

 Developers are free to participate in business topics and evaluate ideas with the business team.